viperleed/viperleed/doc/content/parameters/v0_real.rst

 V(EE) = :ref:`FILAMENT_WF<FILWF>`  - max(c0,c1+c2/sqrt(EE+c3)),

 as per Eq.
-(A8) in Rundgren's paper, Ref. :cite:p:`rundgrenOptimizedSurfaceslabExcitedstate2003`
+(A8) in Rundgren's paper, Ref. :cite:p:`rundgrenOptimizedSurfaceslabExcitedstate2003`.

-**TODO: Find the more recent reference that has 4 constants!**.
-(Rundgren 2007: :cite:p:`rundgrenElasticElectronatomScattering2007`)
+.. seealso:: :cite:t:`rundgrenElasticElectronatomScattering2007,rundgrenLowenergyElectronDiffraction2021`

 The same result can be obtained by the input